Vyral/angelia-black-recruiting/_posts/2019-03-25-how-to-handle-internet-leads.md

 Many agents approach me to ask whether buying internet leads is a good idea, and the truth is that it depends. **There are two main factors you need to consider before you start buying leads online:**

-1. Can you afford it?<br>2.
-Do you have systems in place to handle the new leads you get?
+1. Can you afford it?
+2. Do you have systems in place to handle the new leads you get?

 With these two points in mind, let’s dive a little deeper.
 Regarding the second factor, in particular, there are three main pieces of information you’ll need to know when handling leads: You need to know when you’ll respond, how you’re going to respond, and how you’re going to follow up after your initial attempts at contact.